 A Cross-Site Request Forgery, also known as a one-click attack or session riding, and abbreviated as CSRF, is a type of malicious exploit of a website whereby unauthorized commands are transmitted from a user that the website trusts.
 To prevent attacks on the server from the browser where the Web Console runs, the server generates a CSRF token to be sent with all POST requests.

-The CSRF token prevents attacks by checking for an encrypted value that was generated randomly and stored in the web session of the actual authenticated user.
-If the token is not found in the POST request or does not have the correct value, the request is redirected to the sign-in page.
+The CSRF token prevents attacks by checking that a CSRF token was submitted with the POST request, and that it matches what was stored in the web session of the actual authenticated user.
+If the token is not found in the POST request or does not have the correct value, the request is rejected with an HTTP 403 response.

 An XSS (Cross-Site Scripting) attack consists of inserting malicious code into a link that appears to be from a trusted source.
 If a user clicks the link, the code is submitted as part of the user request.